 Forward-looking statements: The attached document may contain forward-looking statements.
 Some of these statements can be identified by forward-looking terms such as "expect", "believe", "plan", "intend", "estimate", "anticipate", "may", "will", "would" and "could" or similar words.
 However, these words are not the exclusive means of identifying forward-looking statements.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Sembcorp Industries Ltd and its subsidiaries to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Sembcorp Industries Ltd, Sembcorp Financial Services Pte.
-Ltd., DBS Bank Ltd. and United Overseas Bank Limited or any person who controls any of them or any of their respective directors, officers, employees, representatives or affiliates do not represent or warrant that the actual future results, performance or achievements of Sembcorp Industries Ltd and its subsidiaries will be as discussed in those statements.
+Ltd., DBS Bank Ltd., Oversea-Chinese Banking Corporation Limited and United Overseas Bank Limited or any person who controls any of them or any of their respective directors, officers, employees, representatives or affiliates do not represent or warrant that the actual future results, performance or achievements of Sembcorp Industries Ltd and its subsidiaries will be as discussed in those statements.
 Accordingly, you should not place any undue reliance on the fairness, accuracy, completeness or correctness of such forward-looking statements.
 Potential investors should exercise caution when using such data to evaluate the issuer group's financial performance and financial condition.
 Sembcorp Industries Ltd, Sembcorp Financial Services Pte.
-Ltd., DBS Bank Ltd. and United Overseas Bank Limited or any person who controls any of them or any of their respective directors, officers, employees, representatives or affiliates disclaims any responsibility, and undertake no obligation to update or revise any forward-looking statements contained herein to reflect any changes in the expectations with respect there to after the date of this document or to reflect any change in events, conditions or circumstances on which any such statements are based.
-To the fullest extent permitted by law, none of DBS Ba
+Ltd., DBS Bank Ltd., Oversea-Chinese Banking Corporation Limited and United Overseas Bank Limited or any person who controls any of them or any of their respective directors, officers, employees, representatives or affiliates disclaims any responsibility, and undertake no obligation to update or revise any forward-looking statements contained herein to reflect any changes in the expectations with respect there to after the date of this document or to reflect any change in events, conditions or circumstances on which any such statements are based.
+To the fullest extent permitted by law, none of DBS Bank Ltd., Oversea-Chinese Banking Corporation Limited or United Overseas Bank Limited accept any responsibility for the contents of this document.
+DBS Bank Ltd., Oversea-Chinese Banking Corporation Limited and United Overseas Bank Limited accordingly disclaim all and any liability whether arising in tort or contract or otherwise for all or any such content of this document.